arfc/2018-chee-predicting-ans/pres/README.md

-# Presentation Templates
+# Presentation for ANS Winter 2018

-For now, we have just a beamer template.
-Add your own.
-Improve at will.

 Use the makefile to build it.